Dale Baum

-Early life and education
+Life

 Baum was born in 1943 in New Jersey.
 He earned a B.A. in history with a minor in Government at Georgetown University in 1965.
 During the Vietnam War, Baum served active duty in the United States Coast Guard from 1967 to 1971 and was in the Coast Guard Reserve until honorably discharging in 1973.
 He completed a M.A. at University of Minnesota in 1972.
 During the summer of 1973, Baum studied in the Inter-university Consortium for Political and Social Research.
 He earned a Ph.D. in history with a minor in political science and sociology at University of Minnesota in 1978.
 While completing his graduate studies at University of Minnesota, Baum worked as a teaching and research assistant.
 His dissertation on voting behavior became the basis of his 1984 book.
 Baum's doctoral advisors were George D. Green and Kinley J. Brauer.

-Career

 Baum's teaching topics include the political history of the American Civil War and Reconstruction era, Texas history, and quantitative research of historiography.
 He joined the faculty at Texas A&M University in 1978 as an assistant professor of history, later being promoted to associate professor in 1985 and full professor in 1999.
 Baum was a visiting Fulbright professor in the graduate school of international studies at Yonsei University in 2005.
 His book, Counterfeit Justice (2009), explores the life of Azeline Hearne, a Texas freedwoman during the Reconstruction era who faced multiple lawsuits after inheriting her former owner's estate.

-Personal life

 Baum speaks Spanish and some Korean and French.
 He is well travelled and frequently lived abroad during his summers.